We found 11 neurologists near Lynchburg, VA.

 Dr. Margaret Moore is a neurology (brain & spinal cord disease) specialist in Madison Heights, VA.
 Dr. Moore is conversant in Spanish.
 She studied medicine at Autonomous University of Guadalajara Faculty of Medicine.
 Her training includes a residency program at a hospital affiliated with Virginia Commonwealth University (VCU).
 She takes Medicaid and Medicare insurance.

 Dr. William Wallace is a specialist in neurology (brain & spinal cord disease).
 Before completing his residency at Mayo Clinic, Dr. Wallace attended medical school at Virginia Commonwealth University (VCU) School of Medicine.
 On average, patients gave him a rating of 3.0 stars out of 5.

 Dr. Carl Hoegerl is a specialist in neurology (brain & spinal cord disease).
 He has a 4.0 out of 5 star average patient rating.
 He is a graduate of Philadelphia College of Osteopathic Medicine.

-Dr. Jaime Bamford's medical specialty is pediatric neuropsychiatry.
-She attended George Washington University School of Medicine and Health Sciences for medical school and subsequently trained at a hospital affiliated with the University of Kentucky for residency.
-She is professionally affiliated with Virginia Baptist Hospital.
+Dr. Jaime Bamford's area of specialization is pediatric neuropsychiatry.
+She attended medical school at George Washington University School of Medicine and Health Sciences.
+Dr. Bamford trained at a hospital affiliated with the University of Kentucky for her residency.
+She is in-network for Medicaid insurance.